KwanLab/Autometa/docs/source/nextflow-workflow.rst

 You will now use the arrow keys to move up and down between your options and hit your "Enter" or "Return" key to make your choice.

-Menu 1:
+**Menu 1 - Version Choice:**

 The double, right-handed arrows should already indicate "2.0.0".
-This is the latest version of Autometa, hit your "Enter" to chose this option.
+This is the latest version of Autometa.
+The latest version of the tool will always be at the top of the list with older versions descending below.
+To select the latest version, ensure that the double, right-handed arrows are next to "2.0.0", then hit your "Enter" to chose this option.

 .. image:: ../img/Menu1.png

-Menu 2:
+**Menu 2 - Interface choice:**

 Pick the commandline option.

 .. note::